GameStop's Stock Squeeze Had Zero Impact On Foot Traffic Trends

 Traffic trends deteriorated through the end of the month, as visits were down 16.1% year-over-year the following week and down 19% the week thereafter.

 Coinciding with the peak of GameStop's stock, traffic was down 20.3% year-over-year for the week of Jan.
-25, according to Placer.ai's data.
+25, according to Placer.ai.
 For the full month of January, monthly visits were down 16.8% year-over-year.

 Related Link: The Rise And Fall Of Meme Stocks